| Title: | Propensity Score Matching of Non-Binary Treatments |

 For each of the matches identified, the subjects propensity score from model 2 is retrieved.

-smallest distances are selected using propensity score from
+The nmatch[2] smallest distances are selected using propensity score from

 model 3.